 - Do you arrange transportation to and from The Crossing?

-No. That is for the school to organise.
-We can pick you up and drop you off in Bermagui if you choose to take public transport (usually a less costly and environmentally friendly option).
-However you are welcome to organise a coach or minibus to us.
+That is usually for the school or university to organise.
+However, we do have 14 spare seats on our minibus and can pick up and drop you off from public transport (a less costly and environmentally friendly option).
+V-Line and Premier Motor Services buses come from Melbourne and Sydney to Bermagui .
+A Murrays bus also comes from Canberra to Narooma (half an hour to our north).
+You are also welcome to organise a coach or minibus to us.

 - How much does it cost?

-The program cost varies depending on arrival and departure times, number of days and whether you add mountain biking or other additional components.
+The program cost varies depending on arrival and departure times, pick up point, number of days and whether you add mountain biking.
 One accompanying teacher is free of charge.
+Base rate is currently $115/day fully catered with appropriate staffing ratios for outdoor activities including canoeing, hiking and our Landcare and permaculture design activities.

 - How many teachers need to accompany a group?